COOKIE POLICY

 Analytical

-Set to synchronise the ID for Adobe Audience Manager.
+Set for ID synchronisation for Adobe Audience Manager.

 4/2022